What do I do if I need to format my USB stick or SD card?

 IMPORTANT: If you do choose to format, be sure to back-up your files first, as this process will erase all content off of your storage device.

-While you are formatting the drive, we would suggest selecting the FAT32 file system.
+While you are formatting the drive, we would suggest selecting either the FAT32 or NTFS file system.

-FAT32 is ideal if you want to read and write to the drive on both Windows and Mac OS X systems.
+FAT32 and NTFS are ideal if you want to read and write to the drive on both Windows and Mac OS X systems.
 It is compatible with most TV and digital projectors which accept external storage media like SD cards and USB sticks.
 This format does not support files larger than 4 GB or drives larger than 32 GB.

 Once you have successfully formatted your storage device, you can copy the digital decorations onto the device for use with your display or projector.